crschmidt/cpp.ebikelibrary.org/content/_index.md

     library.
 * You can borrow an e-bike more than once, or borrow multiple e-bikes.

-The library has two pickup locations: in Somerville near Porter Square, and in Roslindale near Roslindale Village.
-(Indicate your preference on the borrow form.)

 <img src="/ebikes/bikeshed-scaled.jpg" width=600 alt="A group of four ebikes standing up in the inside of a wooded shed." />